 - 2. All parameter modification are protected by a time out.
 If no button is pressed for more than 10 second the instrument returns automatically back to the Standard display, the new value of the last selected parameter is lost and the parameter modification procedure is closed.

 Sometimes can be useful to enter the parameter configuration procedure with no timeout (e.g.: the first time an instrument is configured).
-In this case, use a password equal to the previously set password + 1000 digits (e.g.: 1000 + 30 [default] = 1030).
-It is always possible to manually end the parameter configuration procedure (see the next paragraph). - 3.
+In this case, use a password equal to the previously set password + 1000 digits (e.g.: 1000 + 30 [default] = 1030). - 3.
 During parameter modification the instrument continues to control the process.
 In certain conditions, when a configuration change can produce a heavy bump to the process, it is advisable to temporarily stop the control during the programming operations (the control output will be Off).
 In this case, use a password equal to 2000 + the programmed value (e.g. 2000 + 30 = 2030).
-The control will restart automatically when the configuration procedure will be manually closed. - 3.
-Push the (P) button.